ColorLogic Technology Excels in FOGRA’s Multicolor Forum 2019

-RHEINE, GERMANY — In January 2020, FOGRA Research Institute for Media Technologies organized and hosted its second annual comparison test conducted from April to October 2019 for state of the art multicolor solutions.
+RHEINE, GERMANY — In January 2020, FOGRA Research Institute for Media Technologies organized and hosted its second annual multicolor comparison test conducted from April to October 2019.
 Along with several other color management providers, ColorLogic GmbH tested their solutions using actual print samples and a controlled offset printing process.
 ColorLogic opted to participate in all seven categories and emerged with excellent results.
 The categories included Spot Color Overprint Prediction, PDF Integrity, 7 Color Characterization & Separation, Proofing, Color Prediction with Limited Input, Ink Replacement, and Color Prediction with Inking Variation.

-The team at ColorLogic was thrilled with their performance in the test.
+The team at ColorLogic was thrilled with their performance on the multicolor comparison test.
 “We spent a lot of effort in the past months, especially on optimizing and extending our multicolor technology in all our products,” states Thorsten Braun, ColorLogic’s Chief Technical Director.
-“This can be seen in our outstanding performance in the use case covering color prediction but also in the integration of industry standards for multicolors, such as the CxF/X-4 support.”
+“This can also be seen in our outstanding performance in the use-case covering color prediction.
+Furthermore, it also in the integration of industry standards for multicolor, such as support for CxF/X-4.”

-“I think it is also important to point out that we did the test with our end-user products.
-These weren’t lab results or a single fine-tuned file which we handed in.
-We used our products, ColorAnt, CoPrA, and ZePrA, to run these tests and our Applications Specialists performed them.
-This means that every ColorLogic user is capable of getting the same results,” adds Barbara Braun-Metz, ColorLogic’s CEO.
-Over the next few months, ColorLogic will start to provide short video clips on their YouTube channel to show how these tests were conducted.
+ColorLogic CEO, Barbara Braun-Metz adds,“I think it is also important to point out that we ran the test using our end-user products, ColorAnt, CoPrA, and ZePrA.
+These weren’t lab results or a fine-tuned file that we submitted.
+This means that every ColorLogic user is capable of achieving the same results.”
+Over the next few months, ColorLogic plans to upload short video clips to their YouTube channel to show how these tests were conducted.

-ColorLogic has been able to retain the vector integrity when converting spot colors and flattening the PDF sample file.
+ColorLogic was able to retain the vector integrity when converting spot colors and flattening the PDF sample file.
 All other participants except one, had to rasterize the PDF file.
 Keeping the vectors is by far more complicated to achieve and allows for last minute editing and retaining of text.
-It is also worth to mention ColorLogic applications also created the smallest file size, which is crucial for efficient performance in production.
+ColorLogic applications also created the smallest file size, which is crucial for efficient performance in production.

-Another important functionality of spectral overprinting technologies for multicolor and CMYK production is the updating of available characterization data due to changed inking (solid coloration).
-In the use cases about exchanging colors in a characterization data set, the Edit Primary tool in ColorAnt 6 delivered the best results.
+Another important functionality of spectral overprinting technologies for multicolor and CMYK production is the ability to update available characterization data due to changed ink (solid coloration).
+In the use-cases on exchanging colors in a characterization data set, the Edit Primary tool in ColorAnt 6 delivered the best results.
 Just by using this tool, every user can produce the same results on the same level.

-This second annual FOGRA Multicolor Forum not only provided a platform for testing and comparisons of various solutions, but it also showed in which areas multicolor technology has improved.
-While FOGRA stated at the conclusion of the first event in 2018,“multicolor technology has left its infancy,” they now came to the conclusion that ”multicolor technology has mastered adolescence”.
-The industry as a whole has to continue with their effort on optimizing.
-Most notably the communication of ECG measurements and characterization data, and in developing an objective metric for ECG separations.
+This second annual FOGRA Multicolor Forum not only provided a platform for testing and comparisons of various solutions, but it also showed which areas multicolor technology has improved.
+While FOGRA stated at the conclusion of the first event in 2018,“multicolor technology has left its infancy,” they now came to the conclusion that,”multicolor technology has mastered adolescence.”
+Overall, the industry continues with their effort on optimization.
+Most notably is the communication of ECG measurements and characterization data as well as developing an objective metric for ECG separations.